 One Day in San Juan, Puerto Rico – Top Things to Do in San Juan, Puerto Rico

 Puerto Rico is host to endless activities, from hiking in a national rainforest to sailing, scuba diving, stand up paddleboarding, ziplining, and bike-riding down the boardwalk.
 But if your dream vacation consists of just relaxing, listening to the sound of the waves crashing, and sipping umbrella drinks, Puerto Rico provides these rejuvenating activities, too.
+This enchanted island is rich in Spanish American history and culture and packed with adventurous activities for every age.
+And the multicultural infusion cuisine is the best attraction on the island.
+Therefore, even if you’re spending just one day in Puerto Rico, you will enjoy yourself immensely.

 One day in San Juan Itinerary 2